shenae/sequelize-tweets-hw/README.md

 1. Follow the prompts in `queries.js` to write out your queries.
     - There are 5 queries that are required.
     - There are 3 bonuses that are optional.
+1. Do a PR, include any comments or questions.
+Due at 11pm.

 ## Resources
 - [Querying: Sequelize Docs](http://docs.sequelizejs.com/manual/tutorial/querying.html)